xqinghu/druid/docs/content/tutorials/tutorial-kafka.md

 <div class="note-info">
 This tutorial will show you how to load data from Kafka into Druid, but Druid additionally supports a wide variety of batch and streaming loading methods.
-See the *[Loading files](../ingestion/batch-ingestion.html)* and *[Loading streams](../ingestion/stream-ingestion.html)* pages for more information about other options, including from Hadoop, HTTP, Storm, Samza, Spark Streaming, and your own JVM apps.
+See the <a href="../ingestion/batch-ingestion.html">Loading files</a> and <a href="../ingestion/stream-ingestion.html">Loading streams</a> pages for more information about other options, including from Hadoop, HTTP, Storm, Samza, Spark Streaming, and your own JVM apps.
 </div>